New York Yankees vs San Diego Padres: Odds, Run Line, and Total

 - The New York Yankees are 2-4 in their last six games.

-- Totals have gone under in seven of the Yankees' last nine home games.
+- Totals have gone UNDER in eight of the Yankees' last 11 games with San Diego.

-- The Yankees are 3-8 in their last 11 games against the NL West.
+- The San Diego Padres are 6-1 in their last seven games.

-- San Diego is 1-4 in its last five games against the New York Yankees.
+- San Diego is 2-5 in its last seven games against the New York Yankees.

-- Totals have gone under in four of San Diego's last five games on the road.
+- Totals have gone UNDER in seven of San Diego's last nine games at Yankee Stadium.

 New York Yankees vs San Diego Padres Injury Reports